-Frans Riemersma is a marketer, developer, consultant, vice president of R&D, researcher, and author.
-For two decades, Frans has been designing marketing technology stacks for companies including HP, Adidas, Audi, Basf, Unilever, Philips, AbnAmro, IKEA, Standard Bank, Carlsberg, Volvo, HP, and MediaSaturn.
+Frans Riemersma has over two decades of experience under his belt, from consulting, to research, to marketing.
+Marketing technology is Frans’ playground.
+For over decade he has been designing marketing technology stacks for companies like HP, Adidas, Audi, Basf, Unilever, Philips, AbnAmro, IKEA, Standard Bank, Carlsberg, Volvo, HP and MediaSaturn.

 Scott has been analyzing marketing technology for more than a decade.
 He publishes the chiefmartec.com blog, co-founded the MarTech conference, and wrote the best-selling book Hacking Marketing.
 He is VP platform ecosystem at HubSpot and was previously the co-founder of ion interactive.
 He holds degrees in computer science from Columbia University and Harvard University and an MBA from MIT.

 Data is at the basis of all the sophisticated marketing tactics you can…

 More than 87% of marketing teams say they are not able to measure…

 Vaughan's last position enabled him to see current B2B marketing challenges, how that puts extra pressure on CMOs, and how that has a rippling effect on marketing operations and martech.